merzlab/QUICK-docs/docs/source/user-manual.rst

    **EXPORT=MOLDEN** : Generates a molden file that contains orbitals, charges, geometries, etc.

-10. Restarting Calculations
+10. Restart Capability
 *****************

-QUICK 26.03 has the capability to restart both SCF energy calculations and geometry optimization.
+QUICK 26.03 has the capability to restart both SCF energy calculations and geometry optimization from old density or/and coordinates.

+**CHK_WRITE_DEN**
+Writes density (optionally beta density for unrestricted calculations) to the data file.

+**CHK_WRITE_XYZ**
+Writes coordinates to the data file.

+**CHK_READ_DEN**
+Reads density (optionally beta density for unrestricted calculations) from the data file.

+**CHK_READ_COORD**
+Reads coordinates from the data file.

 By default the restart information is written or extracted from the data file <filename>.dat

 *Last updated by Andy Goetz on 04/25/2024.*